Free Will in Ancient Thought

 φαντασία, phantasia, noun, "appearing, appearance" which is taken to reflect a pre-Plotinian source, claims (in section 156) that the soul is self-moved and that its motion consists in assent (adsensus) or desire but that this presupposes an impression (or the ability to form impressions) which the Greeks call phantasia.
 Sometimes, though, he continues, this impression is deceptive, corrupts assent, and brings it about that we choose the bad instead of the good.
 In this case, Calcidius says, we act by being lured by the impression to act in this way, rather than by voluntas.
 So Calcidius, just like Alexander of Aphrodisias (De fato XIV, p.
 183) and other Platonist and Peripatetic authors, is preserving the distinction between willing (boulêsis) to do something, in Plato's and Aristotle's narrow sense, and giving assent in such away that one can be said to do something willingly in a wider sense, simply because one has assented to it.

-Calcidius (4th century CE) translated Plato's Timaeus from Greek to Latin.
+In about 321 CE, Calcidius (4th century CE) translated part (to 53c) of Plato's Timaeus from Greek to Latin and provided an extensive commentary on the dialogue.

 18. It is this wider notion of willing, that is, assenting to an impulsive impression, whether following reason or going against reason, which gives rise to the notion of the will as the ability and disposition to do things by assenting to impressions, whether they have their origin in reason or in the nonrational part of the soul and whether they are reasonable or Aspasius (2nd century CE).
 His commentary on the Nicomachean Ethics, of which six books are extant, is the oldest surviving Greek commentary on any of Aristotle’s works. unreasonable.
 In this way we come to have a notion of a will in Platonist and Peripatetic authors as, for instance, in Aspasius (Commentary on Aristotle's Nicomachean Ethics).

-The Platonists and Aristotelians have a notion of the will.
+The Platonists and Peripatetics have a notion of the will.

 What is this notion?